hydephp/develop/docs/digging-deeper/customization.md

 ### Authors

 Hyde has support for adding authors in front matter, for example to automatically add a link to your website or social media profiles.
 However, it's tedious to have to add those to each and every post you make, and keeping them updated is even harder.

 Instead, you can predefine authors in the Hyde config.
-When writing posts, just specify the username in the front matter, and the rest of the data will be pulled from a matching entry.
+When writing posts, just specify the username in the front matter, and the rest of the data will be pulled from a matching entry found in the configuration file.

 #### Example